 Sifting through all of the testimony, legal documents, and commentary, I’ll see if I can sum up some of the concerns (in no particular order).
 I’ll also give the results of the multiple audits that were conducted in those key swing states.
 Notice here that not every state has been audited, just those states which showed one candidate leading at the beginning of the game, but a different candidate won after the final ballot was tabulated.

 Mail-in and absentee ballots rely heavily on signature verification to validate a ballot as belonging to the voter.
 Some raised concerns that signature verification technology left loopholes for fraudulent ballots to be counted along with authentic ones.
 In response to this concern a significant sampling of ballots were selected and signature verification was conducted ballot by ballot by election officials, manually checking each signature against the signature verification system.
 Of the audit of over 15,000 ballots the machines were declared accurate, detecting only one case where a ballot was signed by a spouse and another voter forgot to sign on one of the signature lines.
 While this shows that the system isn’t 100 percent accurate, it provides enough evidence to conclude that the results of the election are valid.
-If large numbers of fraudulent ballots had been counted initially, there would have at least been a higher number of errors detected during the audit.
+If large numbers of fraudulent ballots had been counted initially, there would have been a higher number of errors detected during the audit.

 Analyzing all possibilities, another concern has surfaced around ballots mailed and counted for people who have moved, died, or received more than one ballot.
 This is specifically pointing to the fact that registered voter lists are often behind current addresses, death records or other irregularities, and multiple ballots can be mailed, exposing them to potential fraud.